Living-with-machines/maps-at-scale-using-computer-vision-and-jupyter-notebooks/README.md

 ## Contents
 ### 01_finding_maps.ipynb
-Is the main notebook covering the above topics using data drawn from the [Newspaper Navigator dataset](news-navigator.labs.loc.gov/), in particular images from the Newspaper Navigator dataset predicted as 'maps'.
+Is the main notebook which covers the above topics using data drawn from the [Newspaper Navigator dataset](news-navigator.labs.loc.gov/), in particular images from the Newspaper Navigator dataset predicted as 'maps'.
 The model trained in the notebook is trained on a dataset; [Images from Newspaper Navigator predicted as maps, with human corrected labels](https://zenodo.org/record/4156510)

 ### appendix_finding_maps_inference_demo.ipynb